xquiet/yaflight/README.md

 consequently it will be abandoned soon or later (consider please that cyaflight can be executed even on GNU/Linux and BSD systems, so I'll focus on adding features and maintaining the new one).

+In the future cyaflight will replace yaflight entirely.

 Minimalist
 ----------